jonathankellyva/vdc-helper/README.md

 #### Notifications

 * Pop up notifications when you receive a new job invitation or when a client listens to or shortlists one of your auditions.
+Clicking on the notification will open the corresponding job in a new tab.

 #### Job Details Page